motibytes/The-Gospel-of-Love-2/TheGospelofLove2.md

 This work should be considered, at best, an expression of art and love, and as food for spiritual contemplation.

-This work adds 'futurism' 'technology' flair to all parables!

 # Preface - The Subject in Question